JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_5.md

 _The URANTIA Book_ is not used during these meetings but up to now members have always been, or become, readers of the book.

-Reflectivite is the French Canadian newsletter.
+Réflectivité is the French Canadian newsletter.
 It is published once a month and is mostly informative in nature.
-It is a single $81_{2}^{2} \times 14$ sheet typed on both sides and folded.
+It is a single 8&frac12; x 14 sheet typed on both sides and folded.
 The mailing list is currently 250.
 Distribution is free although donations are welcome.

 c/o Pierre Routhier, 4071 Edna, Verdun, P.Q., H4G 1Y6, Canada.